 And thus, they're pretty much meaningless.

-More thorough analyses have been done, like the 2014 Bureau of Justice Statistics study that found that a lot of the differences that you can find racially in crime statistics go away when you control for poverty.
+More thorough analyses have been done, like the 2014 Bureau of Justice statistics study that found that a lot of the differences that you can find racially in crime statistics go away when you control for poverty.

-They also found that when things are done to alleviate poverty, violent crime rates went down, regardless of race.
+They also found that when things are done to alleviate poverty, violent crime rates went down regardless of race.

-Racist misinterpretations of crime statistics like this are mainstays in white supremacist discourse and were a large part of what motivated Dylan Roof to commit his 2015 mass shooting at the Emanuel African Methodist Episcopal Church in Charleston.
+Racist misinterpretations of crime statistics like this are mainstays in white supremacist discourse and were a large part of what motivated Dylan Roof to commit his 2015 mass shooting at the Emmanuel African Methodist Episcopal Church in Charleston.

 Whether Alex wants to accept it or not, he's continuing in that legacy.

-Also, and this is crucially important, These statistics are completely irrelevant to the conversation that these protesters are meant to be forcing.
+Also, and this is crucially important, these statistics are completely irrelevant to the conversation that these protesters are meant to be forcing.

 The conversation is around a lack of accountability for police officers who kill and victimize non-white people.